Before we begin

 Part way through writing this blog series, VMware released version 3.5 of VCF.
 From this point on, all documentation referenced will be for VCF 3.5.
 If we check out the release notes for VCF 3.5, we can see that a new installation is broken down into 3 phases.
 Phase 1 is planning and prep, which I have already covered, Phase 2 is building the ESXi servers, which this blog post will cover and Phase 3 is deploying the VMware Cloud Foundation.

 Minimum requirements for VCF management cluster is 4 hosts in a standard architecture deployment.
 This guide will walk through creating the 4 ESXi management hosts I outlined in the planning blog post.
 We will end up with something that resembles the below in Ravello.

-Each host specification will consist of 4 CPU’s, 105 GB RAM, 2 NICS, and 6 disks to make up 2 disk groups consisting of 1 cache tier and 2 capacity tier disks.
+Each host specification will consist of 2 x 4 core CPU’s, 105 GB RAM, 2 NICS, and 3 disks to make up 1 disk groups consisting of 1 cache tier and 2 capacity tier disks.
 So why the odd amount of memory you may ask?
-This is the maximum amount per host I am able to assign to a bare metal instance in Ravello.
-I am working with 4 CPU’s per host as each CPU seems to consist of a single core.
-Most VM’s that will be running require a minimum of 4 vCPU. vRealize VM’s require 8, but I will cross that bridge when I come to it.
+This is the maximum amount per host I am able to assign to a bare metal instance in Ravello. vRealize VM’s deploy with 8 vCPU’s.
+If the hosts have any less than this, deployment will fail.

 Each management host is deployed in the same way.
 The screenshots below will show which settings to change to make this work.